 According to the American Academy of Allergy, Asthma, and Immunology, latex allergy occurs when the body’s immune system reacts to proteins found in the natural rubber latex.
 People with latex allergy are most apt to react to products made of thin, stretchy latex, such as that found in disposable gloves, condoms, and balloons, which are high in these proteins.
-Products made of hard rubber (eg, tires) don’t seem to cause as many allergic reactions.
-Items made using synthetic latex (eg, latex paint) do not trigger allergy.
+Products made of hard rubber, such as tires, don’t seem to cause as many allergic reactions.
+Items made using synthetic latex, such as latex paint, do not trigger allergy.

-Three types of reactions can occur in people using latex products: irritant contact dermatitis, allergic contact dermatitis, and latex allergy.
+3 types of reactions can occur in people using latex products: irritant contact dermatitis, allergic contact dermatitis, and latex allergy.
+Irritant contact dermatitis

 Allergic contact dermatitis

-(also known as delayed hypersensitivity or chemical sensitivity dermatitis) is a rash similar to poison ivy, which results from exposure to chemicals added to latex during harvesting, processing, or manufacturing.
+(also known as delayed hypersensitivity or chemical sensitivity dermatitis)—A rash similar to poison ivy, which results from exposure to chemicals added to latex during harvesting, processing, or manufacturing.
 The rash usually begins 12-48 hours after contact.

-(also known as immediate hypersensitivity) is a more serious reaction to latex than irritant contact dermatitis or allergic contact dermatitis.
+(also known as immediate hypersensitivity)—A more serious reaction to latex than irritant contact dermatitis or allergic contact dermatitis.

-Thes symptoms can be a sign of a severe, life-threatening allergic reaction called
+Some symptoms may lead to a severe, life-threatening allergic reaction called

 anaphylaxis.
 Although rare, a life-threatening reaction can be the first sign of latex allergy.